Seahawks free agent preview: What to do with cornerbacks Shaquill Griffin and Quinton Dunbar?

 CB/S Marquise Blair: Blair, entering the third season of his four-year rookie deal, looms as a wild card.
 After showing promise at safety as a rookie he won the nickel cornerback job last year before suffering a season-ending knee injury in the second game.
 How the Seahawks view him undoubtedly plays a factor in how they handle the offseason.

-CB/S Ugo Amadi: Amadi, now in the third season of his four-year rookie deal, spent most of last season as Seattle’s starting nickel and figures to make the roster again this year in that role.
+CB/S Ugo Amadi: Amadi, in the third season of his four-year rookie deal, spent most of last season as the Seahawks’ starting nickel and figures to make the roster again this year in that role.

 CB Tre Flowers: Flowers is not exactly the people’s choice at corner.
 But the Seahawks still remember his first two years when he appeared to be at least a longtime contributor.
 Flowers comes with a $2.2 million cap hit this year, all but $74,681 of which can be saved if he is released.
 Because of that Flowers is not a lock to make the roster, but he also is an affordable option as a third corner.

-Also under contract are cornerbacks Gavin Heslop and former UW standout Jordan Miller, who both were on the practice squad at the end of last season and signed futures deals in January.
+Also under contract are cornerbacks Gavin Heslop and former UW standout Jordan Miller, who were on the practice squad at the end of last season and signed futures deals in January.

 Impending unrestricted free agents

-CB Shaquill Griffin: Griffin was not given the franchise tag this week, as was expected and now enters free agency.
+CB Shaquill Griffin: Griffin was not given the franchise tag this week, as was expected, and enters free agency.
 Pro Football Focus rates Griffin as the fifth-best free-agent cornerback and 37th among all free agents, estimating he will sign a three-year deal worth $28.5 million.
-That could put Griffin out of Seattle’s price range, especially if the Seahawks view Reed and Quinton Dunbar as potential starters.
+That could put Griffin out of the Seahawks’ price range, especially if they view Reed and Quinton Dunbar as potential starters.

 CB Quinton Dunbar: Speaking of Dunbar, he also is a free agent.
 But after a year in which he dealt with a knee injury and didn’t play up to his 2019 level, the market may not be as heated for him.
 PFF estimates two years for $12 million.
-If that’s accurate, Seattle could have the trio of Dunbar, Reed and Flowers as its corners for less than the protected price of Griffin, with Blair and Amadi around as the nickels.
+If that’s accurate, the Seahawks could have the trio of Dunbar, Reed and Flowers as their corners for less than the protected price of Griffin, with Blair and Amadi around as the nickels.

 CB Neiko Thorpe: Thorpe has been with the Seahawks since 2016 and a special-teams captain the past two years.
 But he has played just 10 games the past two seasons, and his time with the Seahawks may be at an end, with them possibly preferring younger, healthier options.